holukas/dyco/paper/paper.md

 ---
-title: 'DYCO: Dynamic lag compensation'
+title: 'DYCO: A Python package to dynamically detect and compensate for time lags in ecosystem time series'
 tags:
   - Python
   - eddy covariance